Cramming for exams is old hat, but cramming everything you own into a tiny dorm room is a brand new challenge for college freshmen.

 There is a big blank spot on the back of the door to your room or bathroom—use it to create more storage.
 There are many over-the-door organizers that can help you cram more of your stuff into the tiny dorm room, such as this shoe keeper.
 You can also add over-the-door towel racks or coat hooks to hold all your jackets and backpacks.

 Even with dorm rules that prohibit you from attaching whiteboards or corkboards to the wall, you can still stay organized.
 RoomMates Wall Decals peel right off without damaging the wall or paint.
-There are also removable Dry Erase Wall Decals and Chalkboard Wall Decals that stick right to the wall.
+There are also removable Dry Erase and CHalk Wall Decals that stick right to the wall.
 These decals allow you to post deadlines for projects and important reminders and utilize wall space that would otherwise go unused.
-Featured above are Giant Arrow Chalk Wall Decals with Hooks.

 Do Double Duty